alexpisquared/TableTennisTimer/Blazor/TableTennisTimer/README.md

 # 2023-10-18:
+New .Net 8.0 Blazor template with all default settings during project creation + PWA.

+# 2023-10-18:
 From https://learn.microsoft.com/en-us/aspnet/core/blazor/progressive-web-app?view=aspnetcore-7.0&tabs=visual-studio:
 dotnet new blazorwasm -o TableTennisTimer --pwa             :used to create the app dotnet new blazorwasm -o TableTennisTimer --pwa --hosted    :GPT suggested to use this one